alekarhis/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Your first task is to declare a new interface that includes the *description* attribute and extends the *CoursePartBase* interface.
 Then modify the code so that you can remove the *description* attribute from both *CoursePartBasic* and *CoursePartBackground*  without getting any errors.

-Then create a component *Part* that renders all attributes of each type of course part.
+Then create a component *Part* that renders all attributes of each course part.
 Use a switch case-based exhaustive type checking!
 Use the new component in component *Content*.

 Lastly, add another course part interface with the following attributes: *name*, *exerciseCount*, *description* and *requirements*, the latter being a string array.
 The objects of this type look like the following: